 Wrap-Up Whale Watching Samana

-Unless you will be seriously disturbed by being in a large group of travelers, I really do recommend this whale-watching tour.
+Unless you will be seriously disturbed by being in a large group of travelers, I really do recommend this whale-watching tour when you visit Samana Bay.

 In my opinion, you do get a lot for your money, it is really well organized, and a wonderful nature experience.